Michael’s Project Portfolio

-This is a special page I’ve created to provide specific examples of projects I’ve worked on.
-This includes photos of my professional work at HP (2016-present), Palmer Manufacturing (2014-2015), Accutek Testing Lab (2011-2014), as well as personal projects.
+This page is to provide specific examples of projects I’ve worked on & my current career goals.
+This includes photos of my professional work at Ichor Systems (2019-Present), HP (2016-2018), Palmer Manufacturing (2014-2015), Accutek Testing Lab (2011-2014), as well as personal projects.

 Michael’s Bio, Strengths, & Career Goals:

-CAREER & PERSONAL PROJECT GALLERY:
+PROJECT GALLERY:

 HP (Jan2016-Nov2018)